Small-world experiment: Criticisms

 In addition to these methodological criticisms, conceptual issues are debated.
 One regards the social relevance of indirect contact chains of different degrees of separation.
 Much formal and empirical work focuses on diffusion processes, but the literature on the small-world problem also often illustrates the relevance of the research using an example (similar to Milgram's experiment) of a targeted search in which a starting person tries to obtain some kind of resource (e.g., information) from a target person, using a number of intermediaries to reach that target person.
 However, there is little empirical research showing that indirect channels with a length of about six degrees of separation are actually used for such directed search, or that such search processes are more efficient compared to other means (e.g., finding information in a directory).

+The Reversal Small-World Experiment

+The Reversal Small-World Experiment is a 1978 study conducted by Peter D. Killworth and H. Russell Bernard, aiming to test and refine the understanding of the small-world phenomenon.
+This phenomenon suggests that individuals in a social network are connected by surprisingly short chains of acquaintances.
+The study builds upon the pioneering work of Stanley Milgram.
+Killworth and Bernard introduced a reversal approach to the experiment, addressing key limitations in Milgram’s methodology and testing the validity of his conclusions regarding the structure and reachability of social networks.

+Motivation

+Milgram’s original experiment relied on forward routing, where participants were tasked with passing messages to a target person by selecting acquaintances they believed were closest to the destination.
+However, Milgram’s findings were limited by: